apache/nuttx/Documentation/contributing/coding_style.rst

   -  The relative path to the file from the top-level directory.
   -  An optional, one-line description of the file contents.
   -  A blank line
-  -  A copyright notice indented two additional spaces
-  -  A line identifying the author and contact information with the same indentation as the copyright notice.
-  -  A blank line
   -  NuttX standard Apache 2.0 licensing information as provided in the `appendix <#appndxa>`__.